artificiell/brickpi3_ros2/README.md

 ### Differential Drive Controller(`drive.py`)

-This ROS 2 node implements a differential drive controller for a mobile robot.
+This ROS 2 node implements a differential drive controller for a two-wheeled mobile robot.
 It receives movement commands and publishes speed messages to control the left and right motors.
 Additionally, it calculates and publishes odometry readings based on the motor encoder values.

 #### Subscribed Topics

 - **`cmd`** (`geometry_msgs/Twist`): The movement command for the robot.
 It contains linear and angular velocities.
-- **`left/encoder`** (`std_msgs/Int32`): The encoder value of the left motor.
-It provides information about the position of the left motor.
-- **`right/encoder`** (`std_msgs/Int32`): The encoder value of the right motor.
-It provides information about the position of the right motor.

-#### Published Topics

 - **`left/speed`** (`std_msgs/Int32`): The speed message to control the left motor.
 The value represents the speed in degrees per second (DPS).
 - **`right/speed`** (`std_msgs/Int32`): The speed message to control the right motor.
 The value represents the speed in degrees per second (DPS).

+#### Published Topics

 - **`odom`** (`nav_msgs/Odometry`): The odometry readings of the robot.
-It provides information about the position and orientation of the robot, as well as linear and angular velocities.
+It provides information about the robot's position and orientation, as well as its linear and angular velocities.
+- **`left/encoder`** (`std_msgs/Int32`): The encoder value of the left motor.
+It provides information about the position of the left motor.
+- **`right/encoder`** (`std_msgs/Int32`): The encoder value of the right motor.
+It provides information about the position of the right motor.

 #### Parameters